 Wondering if, how, or when, you should use branded hashtags?
 We’ll walk you through it.

-When Twitter started in 2006, hashtags didn’t yet exist.
+When Twitter started in 2006, branded hashtags didn’t yet exist.
 In 2007, Chris Messina proposed using the pound sign in August 2007, but Twitter execs found it “too nerdy”.
 By 2009, they became a Twitter feature used to organize around words, events, and ideas.
-And today they’ve spread to most major social networks, including Facebook, Instagram, Pinterest, and LinkedIn, many of them branded hashtags.
+And today they’ve spread to most major social networks, including Facebook, Instagram, Pinterest, and LinkedIn, all using branded hashtags.

 If you’re thinking about how to promote, they can be a great way to get attention on you, your brand, or an event.
 But if you’re puzzled by them, we’ve got a quick guide to whether or not you need one, how to make one, and how (or how not) to use them.

-What are they, and do I need one?
+What are Branded hashtags, and do I need one?

 Branded hashtags are just hashtags specific to your brand (or a product launch or branded event).
 The short answer is no, you don’t necessarily need to have one just to have one, but they do help direct traffic and create excitement around what you’re promoting.